silexlabs/Silex/packages/grapesjs-loading/README.md

 # Grapesjs Loading

-Shows a loading bar while the site is loaded or saved
+Shows a loading bar while the site is loaded or saved.
+By default it looks like the classic loading bar on top of the page, e.g. on github.com.

 [DEMO](https://codepen.io/lexoyo/full/GRYZBRN)